sytungan/GoNativeApp/README.md

 # GoNativeApp
-This is reponsitory for DBMS course
+This is a Basic App with React Native